SCION Applications to use today

 SCION requires a set of components to be installed on your end-host system to be able to use the network.

-The Bootstrapping Service uses hints, such as DHCP options, to find where your AS' infrastructure is located, and exposes this information to the Daemon.
+The Bootstrapping Service uses hints, such as a DNS entry or DHCP options, to find where your AS' infrastructure is located, and exposes this information to the Daemon.

 The SCION Daemon takes care of communicating with the control plane, for instance to fetch paths to a specific destination.
 Applications that use SCION typically communicate with the daemon for that purpose.